plaintextcapital/netlifycms/content/blog/breakingpoint.md

 ---
 title: Breaking Point
-date: '2022-10-01'
+date: 2022-10-01
-categories: 'Market Commentary'
+categories: Market Commentary
-author: 'Phil Bonello'
+author: Phil Bonello
 ---
 ### "It's all one trade."

 For the last year, plummeting prices have been the result of a strengthening dollar and tightening liquidity.
 Almost everything, in dollar terms, has struggled.

 Year-over-year, major currencies of the world are down over double digits against USD such as the Euro (-16%), the Pound (-18%), and the Yen (-23%).
-As shown below, you would have been better off owning the S\&P 500 than the British Pound or Yen.
+As shown below, you would have been better off owning the S&P 500 than the British Pound or Yen.

 ![](/images/dxy2.png)